dcardosods/photo-query/README.md

 Create an Unsplash application https://unsplash.com/oauth/applications.

-Replace `UNSPLASH_ACCESS_KEY` with your Unsplash access key in `src/environments/environment.*`.
+Set the value of your Unsplash access key to `UNSPLASH_ACCESS_KEY` enviroment variable on your terminal, before running/building the app.

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build

-Run `ng build` to build the project.
+Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.